-The Dundee Kiltwalk will return to the City of Discovery, and with 3 different distances, there’s an event to suit you.
+The Dundee Kiltwalk will return to the City of Discovery in 2020 - with 3 different distances, there’s an event to suit you!

 I need a place